iRobotEducation/create3_docs/docs/setup/pi4.md

     Note that the robot uses the default IP address of 192.168.186.2 on its usb0 interface.
     Please note also that after initial boot, editing `network-config` in the boot partition will not do anything; instead, the file to edit can be found at `/etc/netplan/50-cloud-init.yaml`.

+1. If you would like your Raspberry Pi® 4 to communicate with the Create® 3 over its USB-C® port (and not just to power it), be sure that the [USB/BLE toggle on the robot's adapter board](../../hw/electrical/#adapter-board-overview) is set to the USB position.
 1. Insert the microSD card into the Raspberry Pi® 4, and then use a USB-C® to USB-C® cable to connect the Raspberry Pi® 4 to the Create® 3.
 A photo of this connection can be found [here](../../hw/hookup/#raspberry-pi-4).
 The first boot may take a few minutes.
 (It may help to have a monitor and keyboard set up in case of any trouble on the first boot.)